-I’ve been experimenting with this herbs dressing for quite some time, and now I feel completely happy with how it turns out and how it compliments so many different dishes.
+I’ve been experimenting with this herb dressing for quite some time.
+Now I feel completely happy with how it turns out and how it compliments so many different dishes.
 I love herbs but you know, unless you are my father, you can’t really eat herbs like you eat salad leaves.
 I don’t know, I just don’t feel like biting from a fresh bunch of parsley or cilantro, like my dad used to do when we were kids (and still does, with a grin on his face).

 Not all olive oils are created equal

-You can buy Kasandrinos olive oil from their website Kasandrinos.com, using my discount code ‘creativeinmykitchen’ for 10% off, or alternatively you can find them on Amazon: Kasandrinos Organic Extra Virgin Greek Olive Oil“.
-I absolutely love their travel packs and bottle, they are a life saver when on the road.
+You can buy Kasandrinos olive oil from their website Kasandrinos.com, using my discount code ‘creativeinmykitchen’ for 10% off.
+Alternatively, you can find them on Amazon: Kasandrinos Organic Extra Virgin Greek Olive Oil“.
+I absolutely love their travel packs and bottle, they are a lifesaver when on the road.